 Contact Me

 I live in Cheshire, England.
-I am a Chartered Engineer with a background in Nuclear Power Station design and construction, nuclear safety and systems analysis, and also Information Technology.
+I am a Chartered Engineer with a background in Nuclear Power Station design and construction, nuclear safety, systems analysis and Information Technology.
 I am interested in history, engineering and technology generally.
 I got interested in early wristwatches when I inherited my grandfather's and grandmother's vintage 1917/1918 Rolex wristwatches, shown in the picture here.

-I needed a strap so that I could wear my grandfather's watch, but I couldn't find one so I had some made, but in the process of researching what a strap should look like for an early fixed wire lug wristwatch.
-I got so interested in old watches that I now have a significant collection of early wristwatches, I have learnt to service and restore my own watches, and I write about the history and technology of watches and the watch industry.
+I needed a strap so that I could wear my grandfather's watch, but I couldn't find one so I had some made.
+In the process of researching what a strap should look like for an early fixed wire lug wristwatch.
+I got so interested in old watches that I now have a significant collection of early wristwatches, I have learnt to service and restore my own watches, and I write about the history and technology of watches and about the watch industry.

-In January 2019 I was made a Fellow of the British Horological Institute (FBHI).
-I am also a member of the Antiquarian Horological Society (AHS) and the American National Association of Watch and Clock Collectors (NAWCC).
-I am particularly interested in early wristwatches, especially those with water resistant features.
-In addition to the research published on this web site, I have also had a number of articles published in the NAWCC Watch & Clock Bulletin and the British Horological Institute's Horological Journal.
+In January 2019, my research led to me being made a Fellow of the British Horological Institute (BHI).
+I am also a member of the British Watch and Clock Makers' Guild (BWCMG), the Antiquarian Horological Society (AHS) and the American National Association of Watch and Clock Collectors (NAWCC).
+In addition to the research published on this web site, I have also had a number of articles published in the BWCMG's journal, the British Horological Institute's journal and the NAWCC Watch & Clock Bulletin .

-- I can't usually help with modern (post-WW2) watches, or electrical, battery or quartz watches.
+- I can't help with modern (post-WW2) watches, electrical, battery or quartz watches.

 - If the watch case has marks that you think might be hallmarks, start at this page: Case Marks